jonmost/jonmost.github.io/learn/index.md

 ---
-permalink: /
+permalink: /getting-started/
-layout: homepage
+layout: styleguide
-title: Draft U.S. Web Design Standards
+title: Getting started
+lead: The Draft U.S. Web Design Standards are designed to set a new bar for simplicity and consistency across government services, while providing you with plug-and-play design and code.
 ---

 <link rel="stylesheet" href="http://jonmost.github.io/dist/css/main.css">